bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ### Prerequisites

 In order to use bdk-rn in a React Native App, a React Native development environment is required.
-Please refer to resources out there on the internet if you need to set this up, here is one of many good resources to guide you https://reactnative.dev/docs/environment-setup
+Please refer to resources out there on the internet if you need to set this up, here is one of many good resources to guide you on [environment setup](https://reactnative.dev/docs/environment-setup)

 ### Bitcoin Basics